NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_standalone.rst

 **5. Setup GPU Acceleration Tool for Quantization**

-ModelOpt-Windows utilizes the `cupy-cuda12x <https://cupy.dev//>`_ tool for GPU acceleration during the INT4 ONNX quantization process if you have CUDA 12.x.
+By default, ModelOpt-Windows utilizes the `cupy-cuda12x <https://cupy.dev//>`_ tool for GPU acceleration during the INT4 ONNX quantization process.
+This is compatible with CUDA 12.x.

 **6. Verify Installation**